chrispmad/fwa.connect/README.md

 the stream network line layer and the lakes layer.
 These layers (and perhaps others in the FWA) share a column: the FWA_WATERSHED_CODE.
 This column is quite ingenious, as it succinctly performs at least four
+functions:

-functions: - 1.
-It serves as an (almost) unique ID column. - 2.
-For a given stream X, it describes how far down the ‘receiving’ stream Y the stream X joins onto stream Y. - 3.
-It implies how many streams or rivers away from the massive watershed scale collecting river a target stream
+- 1. It serves as an (almost) unique ID column.

+- 2. For a given stream X, it describes how far down the ‘receiving’ stream Y the stream X joins onto stream Y.

-is: e.g., a FWA code of 100-274173-283712-859301-000000… implies that our stream makes up a chain of four connected streams, including the massive collecting river (the ‘100’, in this case). - 4.
-It can be used to generate a directed ‘graph’, which we can then use to quickly calculate useful graph attributes for each node (i.e. stream) in the graph, e.g. centrality, component membership (groups of nodes connected by at least one edge), betweenness, shortest path between two points, eccentricity, etc.
+- 3. It implies how many streams or rivers away from the massive watershed scale collecting river a target stream is: e.g., a FWA code of 100-274173-283712-859301-000000… implies that our stream makes up a chain of four connected streams, including the massive collecting river (the ‘100’, in this case).

+- 4. It can be used to generate a directed ‘graph’, which we can then use to quickly calculate useful graph attributes for each node (i.e. stream) in the graph, e.g. centrality, component membership (groups of nodes connected by at least one edge), betweenness, shortest path between two points, eccentricity, etc.

 ## Installation

-You can install the development version of fwa.connect like so:
+You can install the development version of {fwa.connect} like so:

 ``` r
 devtools::install_github('chrispmad/fwa.connect')